matsuro-hadouken/ggxchain-draft/node-installation/Systemd/README.md

 ### Creating Config

-Things to keep in mind when crafting this configuration file:
+**This step-by-step tutorial doesn't require any manual action, however just for better understanding of configuration file here is short description:**

-* Adjust **node name**, some special characters will not be accepted as such as `.`
+* **node name**, some special characters will not be accepted as such as `.`
 * **Path should be absolute**, double check if all locations _( created above )_ are in place.
 * For _author_rotateKeys_ method we do need `RPC_METHODS` to be `unsafe`, after activation please set to `safe` and **restart**
 * `BASE_PATH` is where database are stored. **Point to the same location we just choose previously**